 The house was expanded from four rooms to six rooms in 1822-23 by subsequent owners, Letty Lindsay and Henry Humphreys.
 The Humphreys here merchants who opened the first steam-powered textile mill in North Carolina, the Mt.
 Hecla Cotton Mill.

 Morehead (1796-1866) first came to Greensboro at age 16 to study under Dr. David Caldwell at the renowned “Log Cabin School.”
 Upon completing his studies with Dr. Caldwell at age 19, he attended the University of North Carolina at Chapel Hill, entering as a junior.
 Upon graduation Morehead read law with Archibald Murphy, a well-regarded North Carolina lawyer.

 During this time, the Morehead family, which grew to include eight children, continued to live in the six room farmhouse that was Blandwood.
-Upon his service as Governor, Morehead felt that he could illustrate the new progressive nature of the state by commissioning a dramatic addition to his home.
+Upon the end of his service as Governor, Morehead felt that he could illustrate the new progressive nature of the state by commissioning a dramatic addition to his home.
 He chose an architect he was familiar with, Alexander Jackson Davis, co-designer of the NC State Capital.
 Governor Morehead was the first governor to serve in the new Capital building.